jneurock/rocky-codes/src/content/pages/my-approach.md

 future self and your future teammates.

-It’s with this goal in mind that I measure the quality of my code now by asking myself "Is this code easy to change?" and it’s a good feeling when I can answer a resounding "Yes."
+It’s with this goal in mind that I measure the quality of my code now by asking myself “Is this code easy to change?” and it’s a good feeling when I can answer a resounding “Yes.”

 ##### Testing